The Golden Pass

 The competition between the two for notoriety and financial participants was apparently quite fierce.
 The conflict was, however, brief because when Brigham Young added his influence to the efforts of the Utah Eastern, the Salt Lake & Coalville promoters faded into history.
 There is some irony to the conflict because even when the Utah Eastern had the field to itself it still failed to gain the necessary financial support that would allow it to build its proposed road (37) and it too faded into "never built" status, along with the other 150-plus of Utah's railroads that never got beyond the proposal stage.

-During this period of the early 1870s, the silver mining camp of Parley's Park City (later just Park City), began to grow in prominence because of the development efforts of men like George Hearst and Marcus Daly.
-(38) The tremendously rich Ontario Claim had been discovered in July 1872 (39) and there were many other mines that were in need of transportation for either their ores or their valuable concentrates from the reduction mills.
+During this period of the early 1870s, the silver mining camp of Parley's Park City (later just Park City), began to grow in prominence because of the development efforts of men like George Hearst and John J. Daly.
+(38) (John J. Daly was a close friend, but no relation to Marcus Daly, of Anaconda and Butte, Montana fame.)
+The tremendously rich Ontario Claim had been discovered in July 1872 (39) and there were many other mines that were in need of transportation for either their ores or their valuable concentrates from the reduction mills.
 The mine and mills also needed a supply of coal for their steam boilers.
 The need for transportation of coal into the mining camp, and mining products out was soon filled by two railroads from the Coalville area; the standard-gauge Summit County Railway (later the Echo & Park City Railway) and the narrow-gauge Utah Eastern, a completely different organization than the one mentioned earlier.
 These two railroads both built into Park City in December 1880 and shared the traffic in and out of the mining camp.
 The Utah Eastern was eventually controlled and later abandoned by the Echo & Park City, a subsidiary of the Union Pacific Railroad.
 (40)

 During the late 1870s and early 1880s, there was a boom in the development of Utah's railroads.
 Denver & Rio Grande Railway (of Colorado) became interested in extending its lines into Utah.
 To do this its organizers put together a group of interested parties who were residents of the territory, to satisfy the incorporation laws.
 This group of men gained control of several independent lines or incorporated lines of their own to build where they thought there might be a market for the services of a railroad.
 One of these newly organized companies was the Salt Lake & Park City Railway, incorporated on May 25, 1881, with the proposed route of following Parleys Canyon from Salt Lake City to Park City, with a branch to Coalville to supply Salt Lake City with cheaper coal.
 (41) At this same time the Utah Eastern Railroad was in operation between Coalville and Kimball's Ranch, with a branch to Park City.
 The Salt Lake & Park City intended to connect with the Utah Eastern at Kimball's and do away with the steady stream of coal freight wagons that were operating between there and Salt Lake City.
 In July of the same year the Denver & Rio Grande decided to consolidate its interests within the territory and make them part of a grand plan to build a rail line into every possible location in the territory that might have a need for one.
 Their plan was to construct over 3,000 miles of tracks extending in all directions within the territory.
 To do this they incorporated the Denver & Rio Grande Western Railway on July 21, 1881.
 An hour later on the same day they filed articles of consolidation for this company and two others that they controlled, which included the Salt Lake & Park City line.
 (42) With all of the legal and financial maneuvering required to build this proposed system of rail lines (most of which were not built) the Salt Lake & Park City got lost in the shuffle and it too faded into history.